-Life can be tough, and when the worst happens, we can often end up in a bit of a cycle of problematic experiences.
+Life can be challenging, and when the worst happens, we often end up in a bit of a cycle of problematic experiences.
 One issue may trigger another, and before you know it, you don’t even know where to start when it comes to dealing with your problems or your mental health.

 There are ways to get you back on track, whatever the situation that you may find yourself in.

 Talking about your problems is an excellent start in dealing with them.
 This can be a huge hurdle to jump as we often find it hard to discuss how we are feeling.
 The situation may be embarrassing to you, or it may be that you have made some terrible decisions.
 Try to find someone that you know is non-judgemental and who will offer advice rather than criticism.

 Sharing your problems with others can help you to unburden them.
 Talking things through may help you find a new sense of clarity about a situation and help you understand things better.